 Wildebeest can run really fast at speeds of 80 kilometres per hour (50 mph).
 While this is the same speed as a lion, the wildebeest has better endurance and can outrun a lion unless the lion pounces from a very short distance and quickly catches the wildebeest.

-10. Why Wildebeest Migrate
+12. Why Do Wildebeest Migrate

 Wildebeests migrate to look for grazing land and surface water.